Our customers have been hired by:

 - Describe your responsibilities using the same language as the job description.
 That’s right, each resume should be targeted to the job posting.

-- Don’t go overboard, limit each description to 6 bullet points or less.
+- Don’t go overboard, limit each description in your industrial resume to 6 bullet points or less.

 Take a look at these two sample industrial engineer work experience sections: